-Maintaining a happy, loving relationship is hard work, especially when you are also juggling a busy career or parenting.
+Maintaining a happy, loving relationship is hard work, especially when you are also juggling a busy career and/or being a parent.
 It is easy for even well-matched couples to fall into negative cycles or neglect to prioritize your relationship.
 Misunderstanding each other, fighting over the small stuff, or taking your relationship for granted are common negative patterns that can erode relationship happiness.
 Learn what research and clinical wisdom tell us about happy couples.
 By adopting these patterns, you can prevent or end negative cycles and deepen your long-term connection with your partner.

 Listen – Unhappy couples get into cycles of criticize/defend or nag/withdraw that end up derailing communication.
 Nobody feels heard and understood, so there is no buildup of goodwill.
 Happy couples are more present with each other and make an effort to listen and take each other’s needs seriously.